 - Think now about your outcomes.
-If the audience now need to do something on the back of your presentation, then state this and ensure they know how to do what you need them to do.
+If the audience now needs to do something on the back of your presentation, then state this and ensure they know how to do what you need them to do.

 If you need further presentation training support, then why not consider our Presentation Skills training course?
-Our qualified training team deliver fully customised training courses, onsite, to individuals or teams.
+Our qualified training team delivers fully customised training courses, onsite, to individuals or teams.
 All our trainers have an expert understanding of the courses they deliver.

 Whether you're in Cornwall, Dorset, Devon or Somerset, we can provide quality onsite training, customised to meet your unique business needs!